Lillian Gallup Haskell

-Lillian Gallup Haskell (December 12, 1862 – July 13, 1940) was the inaugural First Lady of Oklahoma.
+Lillian Gallup Haskell (December 12, 1862 – July 13, 1940) was an American woman who served as the inaugural First Lady of Oklahoma.
 She was inducted into the Oklahoma Hall of Fame in 1939.

 Early life

 Lillian Elizabeth Gallup was born on December 12, 1862, in Ottawa, Putnam County, Ohio to Naomi Jane (née Cox) and Josiah Gallup.
 Her family descended from John Gallup who immigrated with the Massachusetts Bay Colony in 1630.
 Her father was an attorney and Lillian was the second child, and daughter in the family.
 On 4 September 1889, Gallup married Charles N. Haskell, an attorney practicing in Ottawa and recent widower, who had three children, Norman, Murray, and Lucie.
 The couple had their first child Frances in 1890, followed by Charles Joseph in 1891, and Jane in 1894.
 During the time in Ohio, Charles became involved in railroad work and was approached about the possibility of acquiring a line from Fayetteville, Arkansas, to the Muscogee (Creek) Nation.